erasmus-without-paper/ewp-specs-api-iias/README.md

    copy which is **currently in use** by the HEI which is serving the API.

+### Important rules

+* Electronic versions of IIAs should model their former paper equivalents in a straightforward manner.
+* Two HEIs sign one or several IIAs with one or several cooperation conditions.
+* Specifications support IIAs with many cooperation conditions and each node in the network should be able to handle such IIAs to achieve this goal.
+* Both copies of the same IIA stored in both partners' systems must be presented to each other as exactly one IIA having the same number of corresponding cooperation conditions.
+* Partners should exchange identifiers of their copies of the IIA to match these copies respectively in their systems.
+* Regardless of whether a field is mandatory in the API, if it is present in the IIA of one HEI it should also be present in the matched IIA of the partner HEI.
+* Providers are free to implement their local solutions to best support the needs of their customers but under the condition that the general principle expressed in the points above is maintained.
+* It may happen that in time the signed IIA needs to be terminated, extended or modified for good reasons.
+  Future changes in specifications will support such needs.

 ### Fact sheet information

 If you compare our IIA XSDs to the [official IIA template](resources)